 Alabuga Start: The program trafficking African women to build suicide drones in Russia

 Dozens of African women are working in Russian factories to build Shahed-136 drones which kill Ukrainian civilians, including women and children.
 Since its full-scale invasion of Ukraine in February 2022, Russia has turned to young African women to fill manpower shortages in the Alabuga Special Economic Zone.
-How did they end up there?

 Coercion and Deception